 As AUV continued to grow, so did the need for space.
 AUV relocated to Bay Shore, New York in 1975 into a brand new, 5,000 square foot building which would eventually be expanded to 8,000 square feet, the maximum space allowed.
 Then, in 1994 AUV moved again to a custom built 37,500 sq. ft. office and manufacturing facility in Hauppauge, New York.
 With his 90th birthday approaching in January 2018, Tom Dituro, Sr., Atlantic Ultraviolet Corporation Vice President, can be found in the Hauppauge, NY facility where AUV continues to innovate and manufacture ultraviolet lamps and both air and water disinfection equipment.

-In 1963, Atlantic Ultraviolet Corporation ® began engineering and manufacturing ultraviolet water purification equipment, ultraviolet air sanitization and surface disinfection systems, and germicidal UV lamps for residential, commercial, and industrial applications.
+In 1963, Atlantic Ultraviolet Corporation® began engineering and manufacturing ultraviolet water purifiers, air / surface disinfection models, and germicidal UV lamps for residential, commercial, and industrial applications.
 They continue to engineer and manufacture their products in the USA.

-Germicidal ultraviolet lamps used in Atlantic Ultraviolet’s products produce short wave radiation that is lethal to bacteria, virus, and other microorganisms.
-Well established as a method of choice, ultraviolet technology is effective, economical, safe, quick, and easy to use due to its by-product free process.
-The method is unique without the use heat or chemicals.
+Germicidal ultraviolet lamps used in Atlantic Ultraviolet’s products produce short wave rays that are lethal to bacteria, viruses, and other microorganisms.
+Well-established as a method of choice, ultraviolet technology is effective, economical, safe, quick, and easy to use due to its by-product free process.
+The method is unique, without the use of heat or chemicals.